malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

-There's this [famous fact about collisions and billiards balls][9] that after the sixth collision of a ball, in order to calculate the trajectory and speed, you would have to take into account the gravitational pull of all the individuals in the room, and that after the 56th, you'd have to take into account every molecule in the known universe.
+There's this [famous fact about collisions and billiards balls][9] that after the sixth collision of a ball, in order to calculate the trajectory and speed, you would have to take into account the gravitational pull of all the individuals in the room, and that after something like the 56th, you'd have to take into account every molecule in the known universe.
 It's often mentioned when talking about how hard it is to make predictions, even in deterministic, simple systems.

 This is true in nearly every domain.
 For instance, we talk about how you can kill one species and the result is a cascading domino effect of other species